zaphosting/docs/docs/csgo-plugins.md

 ## Conclusion

-Provided you have followed all the steps, you should have successfully installed Metamod/CounterStrikeSharp and your desired plugins.
+Provided you have followed all the steps, you should have successfully installed Metamod:Source, Sourcemod, and your desired plugins on your CS:GO server.
 For further questions or assistance, please don't hesitate to contact our support team, which is available daily to assist you! 🙂

 <InlineVoucher />